SteffenKn/node-switchbot/README.md

 Done.
 ```

-Seeing the result, you would find the [`press()`](#SwitchbotDeviceWoHand-press-method) method automatically connects and disconnects the device.
+Seeing the result, you would find the [`press()`](#SwitchBotDeviceWoHand-press-method) method automatically connects and disconnects the device.

 ### `ondisconnect` event handler

 The `ondisconnect` event handler will be called when the connection with the device is closed.
 Nothing will be passed to the handler.
-See the previous section "[`onconnect` event handler](#SwitchbotDevice-onconnect-event-handler)" for more details.
+See the previous section "[`onconnect` event handler](#SwitchBotDevice-onconnect-event-handler)" for more details.

 ---

 ## `WoHand` object

-The `WoHand` object represents a Bot, which is created through the discovery process triggered by the [`Switchbot.discover()`](#Switchbot-discover-method) method.
+The `WoHand` object represents a Bot, which is created through the discovery process triggered by the [`SwitchBot.discover()`](#SwitchBot-discover-method) method.

-Actually, the `WoHand` is an object inherited from the [`SwitchbotDevice`](#SwitchbotDevice-object).
-You can use not only the method described in this section but also the properties and methods implemented in the [`SwitchbotDevice`](#SwitchbotDevice-object) object.
+Actually, the `WoHand` is an object inherited from the [`SwitchBotDevice`](#SwitchBotDevice-object).
+You can use not only the method described in this section but also the properties and methods implemented in the [`SwitchBotDevice`](#SwitchBotDevice-object) object.

 ### `press()` method

 The `press()` method sends a press command to the Bot.
 This method returns a `Promise` object.
 Nothing will be passed to the `resove()`.

 If no connection is established with the device, this method automatically establishes a connection with the device, then finally closes the connection.
-You don't have to call the [`connect()`](#SwitchbotDevice-connect-method) method in advance.
+You don't have to call the [`connect()`](#SwitchBotDevice-connect-method) method in advance.

 ```Typescript
 switchbot